LLM4FP: LLM-Based Program Generation for Triggering Floating-Point Inconsistencies Across Compilers: Experimental Evaluation

 \subsubsection{Program Generation Budget and FP Precision}

-For each approach, we set a generation budget of 1,000 programs, each paired with a unique set of input values.
+For each approach, we set a budget of 1,000 programs, each paired with a unique set of input values.
 Every program is compiled using supported combinations of compilers and optimization levels, and all resulting binaries are executed.
 Thus, for each approach there are a total of 18,000 program runs: 1,000 programs $\times$ 3 compiler pairs $\times$ 6 optimization levels.
-By default, the programs are configured to use double-precision floating-point arithmetic, i.e., FP64, but could be easily extended to other precisions such as single-precision, i.e., FP32.
+By default, the programs use double-precision floating-point arithmetic, i.e., FP64, but they could be easily extended to other precisions such as single-precision, i.e., FP32.